astronomer/docs/astro/astro-faqs.md

 To resolve a port availability error, you have the following options:

-- Stop all running Docker containers and restart your local environment.
+- Stop all running Docker containers and restart your local environment using `astro dev restart`.
 - Change the default ports for these components.
+For example, you can use `astro config set webserver.port 8081` for the webserver and `astro config set postgres.port 5433` for Postgres.
+See [Configure CLI](cli/configure-cli.md) for all available configurations.

 ### Stop all running Docker containers